sf666/nextcp2/README.md

 To start the front-end in Visual Studio Code switch to TERMINAL, change into the directory `nextcp2/frontend/nextcp-ui` and start the front-end by typing

 ```
-yarn start
+yarn start -c dev
 ```

 Launch your favorite chromium browser from the Visual Studio Code debug perspective.

 ## code generation

-Generatied classes are located in the package `codegen` within the maven module `nextcp2-runtime`.
+Generatied classes are located in the package `codegen` within the maven module `nextcp2-codegen`.

 ### DTO